maliMirkec/personal-website/site/side-projects/ui-dev-mentoring/about/index.md

 ---
 layout: about
-title: The Programs
+title: About
+titlePrefix: "UI Dev Mentoring Program: "
-navTitle: Programs
+navTitle: About
 old_description: The goal of The UI Development Mentoring Program is to help everyone become a better UI developer.
 description: Learn about the UI Development Mentoring project, a project dedicated to helping individuals grow their skills in UI development.
 tagline: